sandip-kumar-roy/Binary_search/README.md

             *Javascript (ES6) code snippet,
             *auto complete tag

-      3) Clone this file using
+      3) Clone this file by direct downloading or using git clone command and paste the https link

-            git clone
+      4) Extract the file into your desktop

+      5) Then open the folder into vs code

+      6) Then right click on the " index.html " file
+           * click
+               => Live preview

+!!!
+**HURRAH.
+GOOD TO GO**